newking9088/Ad-hoc-Data-Analysis-Automation/README.md

 - json
 - pingouin

 If you have a running Python 3.x environment, you can simply use `pip install -r requirements.txt` to install all the required dependencies.
+By using this installation method, you can skip the instructions for installing individual dependencies mentioned throughout the document.

 ## Files and Directories